Updated April 14th 2023

 Feeding an older baby should follow the same principle.
 As soon as they let you know they are hungry, feed them.
 Spacing out feeding or deliberately waiting can signal to your body to slow down milk production which can begin to reduce your supply.

-As you’ve realized if you’ve read this far, there is no quick fix for milk supply.
-And if something does claim to boost your supply overnight, it’s likely not backed by evidence.
+As you’ve realized if you’ve read this far, there is no quick fix for milk supply but there are ‘fixes’.
+If something does claim to boost your supply overnight, it’s likely not backed by evidence.
 Yes, while there are people who claim a certain food or drink boosted their supply almost overnight, they likely just needed more calories and were a little dehydrated.

-If you’ve tried everything on this list and checked out the associated links for more information but still find yourself struggling, connect with a lactation consultant.
+If you’ve tried everything on this list and checked out the associated links for more information but still find yourself struggling, connect with an International Board Certified Lactation Consultant.
 You deserve to work with someone skilled in lactation.
 The average pediatrician or nurse is not.
 You deserve the time and attention it takes to find the root of why you’re struggling.